bubroz/clipscribe/README.md

 - **Cost & Time Tracking**: Live monitoring of API costs and processing time for each stage.
 - **Enhanced Markdown Reports**: Interactive reports with Mermaid diagrams, collapsible sections, and visual dashboards.

-### 💡 Coming in v2.14.0: The Knowledge Synthesis Engine
+### 💡 Coming in v2.15.0: Streamlit "Mission Control"
-- **Consolidated Timelines**: Automatically build event timelines from multiple video sources.
+- **Collection Workbench**: Drag-and-drop interface for building and managing video collections.
-- **Dynamic Knowledge Panels**: Synthesize all information about a person, place, or topic into a single, comprehensive view.
+- **Synthesis Dashboard**: Interactive visualizations of consolidated timelines and knowledge graphs.
-- **Information Flow Mapping**: Visualize how stories and concepts develop across a video series.
+- **Live Knowledge Graph**: Real-time visualization as collections are built.
-- **Streamlit "Mission Control"**: A new interactive UI for managing and visualizing video collections.
+- **Dynamic Knowledge Panels**: Synthesize all information about entities into comprehensive views.

 ## 📋 Requirements